I am one of thirty young women who have been trapped underground by my father who is a powerful magician.

 Today, when my sisters put on their robes, I could not find my own.
 Then I saw a young man crouched in the tall grasses.
 I knew him as Prince Milan, and he was holding my garment.

 I begged him to give it to me.
-I saw that he had the sort of choice that defines a prince’s character.
+I saw that he had the sort of choice that defines a person’s character.
 He could hold onto my robe and keep me as a duck.
 Or he could give me the robe and let me go back to the underworld.

-I thought, I might be able to help him.
+Then again, I might be able to help him.
 The question is, what will he do?

 Hyacinthia in King Kojata, Green Fairy Book.
 Illustration by H.J.
 Ford.